tgenman/STEM_vault/notes/math/probability/Bernoulli(p).md

 TARGET DECK: math::probability
 START
 math_complex
-TITLE: Bernoulli r.v.
+FRONT: Bernoulli r.v.
-DESCRIPTION: Consider the toss of a coin, which comes up a head with probability $p$, and a tail with probability $1 - p$.
+BACK: Consider the toss of a coin, which comes up a head with probability $p$, and a tail with probability $1 - p$.
 The Bernoulli random variable takes the two values 1 and 0, depending on whether the outcome is a head or a tail:
 $X = \begin{cases} 1 & \text{if a head}, \\ 0 & \text{if a tail}. \end{cases}$
 Its PMF is
 $p_X(k) = \begin{cases} p & \text{if } k = 1, \\ 1 - p & \text{if } k = 0. \end{cases}$